sandroweb/height-equalizer/README.md

 ### About
-This is an plugin to equalize the height of elements of columns with the same top offset.
+This plugin equalize the height of elements in a line using your offset().top.

 This plugin is also available on [Bower](http://bower.io/).
 ```